SturmEnte/SturmEnte/README.md

 ## Hi there 👋

-I am a 16-year-old student from Schleswig-Holstein/Germany.
-I am a student at a high school in the technical branch.
+I am a 17-year-old student from Schleswig-Holstein/Germany.
+I am a student at a high school with a focus on computer science and math.

 - 😄 Pronouns: he/him
 - 📫 How to reach me:
-  - Email - contact.sturmente@protonmail.com
+  - Email - sturmente@proton.me
   - Discord - SturmEnte#4367

 ### Languages